Prompt Rules

 Disabled

-Prevents processing of a particular rule or entity type.
+Prevents processing of a particular rule in multi-rule detectors.

 Redact actions